-- Ensure that climate policy is embedded throughout the local plan policy narrative (see Case studies 4-6). - Ensure that climate mitigation and adaptation policies are developed in an integrated and holistic way which secures maximum benefit for communities in terms of other outcomes such as health and wellbeing (see Case studies 7 and 8 on page 36). - Recognise that adaptation responses are wholly dependent on the success of mitigation strategies

-- in securing climate stabilisation (see Fig. 4 on page 35).
-Plans should acknowledge the potential need for the relocation of some communities in vulnerable areas. - Take a target-led approach to policy on mitigation and climate resilience, ensuring, for example, that there is direct reference to the 2008 Climate Change Act carbon budget regime. - Ensure that requirements placed upon development are clear and precise wherever possible, in order to create certainty for the community and applicants.
+- Ensure that climate policy is embedded throughout the local plan policy narrative (see case studies PP2 and PP3 on Salford and Old Oak & Park RDC). - Ensure that climate mitigation and adaptation policies are developed in an integrated and holistic way which secures maximum benefit for communities in terms of other outcomes such as health and wellbeing (see case study GI1 of Belfast and ER2 of Greenspace Scotland). - Recognise that adaptation responses are wholly dependent on the success of mitigation strategies in securing climate stabilisation (see Fig. 4 on page 36).
+Plans should acknowledge the potential need for the relocation of some communities in vulnerable areas. - Take a target-led approach to policy on mitigation and climate resilience, ensuring, for example, that there is direct reference to the 2008 Climate Change Act carbon budget regime.